Robust Aggregation for Federated Learning: Introduction

+We study a question relevant in all these areas: robustness to corrupted updates.
+Federated learning relies on aggregation of updates contributed by participating devices, where the aggregation is privacy-preserving.
+Sensitivity to corrupted updates, caused either by adversaries intending to attack the system or due to failures in low-cost hardware, is a vulnerability of the usual approach.
+The standard arithmetic mean aggregation in federated learning is not robust to corruptions, in the sense that even a single corrupted update in a round is sufficient to degrade the global model for all devices.
+In one dimension, the median is an attractive aggregate for its robustness to outliers.
+We adopt this approach to federated learning by considering a classical multidimensional generalization of the median, known variously as the geometric or spatial or $L_1$ median~\cite{maronna:etal:2006}.

+Our robust approach preserves the privacy of the device updates by iteratively invoking the secure multi-party computation primitives used in typical non-robust federated learning~\cite{bonawitz2017practical,bell2020secure}.
+A device's updates are information theoretically protected in that they are computationally indistinguishable from random noise and the sensitivity of the final aggregate to the contribution of each device is bounded.
+Our approach is scalable, since the underlying secure aggregation algorithms are implemented in production systems across millions of mobile users across the planet~\cite{bonawitz2019towards}.
+The approach is communication-efficient, requiring a modest 1-3$\times$ the communication cost of the non-robust setting to compute the non-linear aggregate in a privacy-preserving manner.

-\myparagraph{Contributions} The main take-away message of this work is: \begin{quoting}[indentfirst=false,vskip=0.3em,leftmargin=1em,rightmargin=1em] {\em Federated learning can be made robust to corrupted updates by replacing the weighted arithmetic mean aggregation with an approximate geometric median at thrice the communication cost.} \end{quoting} To this end, we make the following concrete contributions.
+\myparagraph{Contributions} The main take-away message of this work is: \begin{quoting}[indentfirst=false,vskip=0.3em,leftmargin=1em,rightmargin=1em] {\em Federated learning can be made robust to corrupted updates by replacing the weighted arithmetic mean aggregation with an approximate geometric median at {1-3 times} the communication cost.} \end{quoting} To this end, we make the following concrete contributions.

-\begin{enumerate}[label=(\alph*),nolistsep,leftmargin=0pt] \item{\textit{Robust Aggregation:}} We design a novel robust aggregation oracle based on the classical geometric median.
-We analyze the convergence of the resulting FL algorithm for i.i.d. least-squares estimation and show that the proposed method is robust to update corruption in up to half the devices.
+\begin{enumerate}[label=(\alph*),nolistsep,leftmargin=\widthof{ (a) }] \item{\textit{Robust Aggregation:}} We design a novel robust aggregation oracle based on the classical geometric median.
+We analyze the convergence of the resulting federated learning algorithm, \rbfedavg, for least-squares estimation and show that the proposed method is robust to update corruption in up to half the devices in federated learning with bounded heterogeneity.
+We also describe an extension of the framework to handle arbitrary heterogeneity via personalization.

-\item{\textit{Algorithmic Implementation:}} We show how to implement this robust aggregation oracle in a practical and privacy-preserving manner using a small number of calls to a secure average oracle.
+\item{\textit{Algorithmic Implementation:}} We show how to implement this robust aggregation oracle in a practical and privacy-preserving manner.
 This relies on an alternating minimization algorithm which empirically exhibits rapid convergence.
-This algorithm can be interpreted as a numerically stable version of the classical algorithm of~\citet{weiszfeld1937point}, thus shedding new light on it.
+This algorithm can be interpreted as a numerically stable version of the classical algorithm of Weiszfeld~\cite{weiszfeld1937point}, thus shedding new light on it.